niplav/site/notes.md

 3. Every disk returns to its original location.
 3. The sum of all path-lengths is minimized.

-Disks are allowed to graze while moving, paths taken by disks can overlap but disks may not intersect.

 The problem is trivial for zero to three disks:

 Zero disks: Don't do anything.
 You win.